 Despite regular maintenance, modern safety and access requirements led to the closure of the theatre in 2009.

-In June 2014, the newly restored theatre hosted its first Greek play, Antigone, a timely call back to the first play ever performed in this wonderful space.
+The newly restored theatre then hosted its first Greek play, Antigone, in June 2014, a timely call back to the first play ever performed in this wonderful space.
+The Persians of Aeschylus followed in 2017 and Euripides’ Alcestis in 2019.
+After a COVID-driven hiatus delayed the production, the College came back in turn to Sophocles and, as in 1937, 1979 and 1997, Oedipus the King.